"I'm Not Happy In My Relationship": How To Improve Your Mental Health In An Unhappy Relationship

-Medically reviewed by Paige Henry
+Medically reviewed by Paige Henry, LMSW, J.D.

-Updated March 22, 2024by BetterHelp Editorial Team
+Updated October 14, 2024by BetterHelp Editorial Team

 Are you experiencing challenges in your relationship?
 Do you sometimes ask yourself, why can't I be happy?
 Research suggests that around 40 percent of people in relationships feel unhappy at some point in the course of their relationship.
-Not feeling happy is normal and okay.
+Not feeling happy all the time is normal and okay.
 While it’s normal to feel unhappy in your love life, you may want to take efforts to either improve or leave a relationship that is not allowing you to live your best life.

 It is okay to not be happy in your relationship

-• Evaluate the problem - Determine what it is that is causing you to feel unhappy.
+Determine what it is that is causing you to feel unhappy.
 Increased conflict?
 A sense of disconnection?
 A lack of intimacy?
 Living “parallel lives” but not actually connecting?
 Dive deep to identify the issue.

-• Choose a response - What you do to improve your situation may depend on what you discover when evaluating the problem.
+What you do to improve your situation may depend on what you discover when evaluating the problem.
 Some options for improving the situation may be spend time together, visit couples therapists, or simply having a long and vulnerable talk about the issues in your relationship.

 The signs of an unhappy relationship may be difficult to recognize.
 Sometimes you may be unhappy in other areas of your life and think that you are unhappy in your relationship as a result.
 However, there are some signs you can look out for to tell if the source of your unhappiness is your relationship.
 Signs you may be unhappy in your relationship include: